Disruptive Technology for Disaster Risk Management in Africa

 Background and context

-This proposed project under the ACP-EU NDRR Program aims to demonstrate new disruptive technology services that address the data gaps in managing exposure and climate risks in Sub-Saharan Africa (SSA)’s fastest growing cities.
-The demonstration benchmark includes the delivery of prototype products for at least 15 cities .
-The project would develop operational services that harness new technological opportunities in risk mapping at continental, metropolitan and local scales.
+This project under the ACP-EU NDRR Program promotes new disruptive technology services that address the data gaps in managing exposure and climate risks in Sub-Saharan Africa’s fastest growing cities.
+The demonstration benchmark includes the delivery of prototype products for at least 15 cities.
+The project is developing operational services that harness new technological opportunities in risk mapping at the continental, metropolitan and local scales.
 These new technologies are based on the recent and significant improvements in satellite image acquisition, drone mapping and survey applications and artificial intelligence for image classification and analysis.

 Window of Action